How LED’s BERG And OIC Initiatives Are Helping Louisiana Businesses Secure Widespread Success

 Louisiana Economic Development recognizes the significant impact that jobs and investment have on a community.
 With that in mind, LED’s Business Expansion & Retention Group and its Office of International Commerce are dedicated to retaining and creating jobs across Louisiana.

 Known as BERG, the Business Expansion and Retention Group focuses on understanding the challenges and opportunities of companies that drive Louisiana’s economy to help these businesses grow and create more jobs for the people of Louisiana.
-This is a fundamental component of LED’s mission, given that existing businesses account for roughly 70% of all new job growth in the state.
+This is a fundamental component of LED’s mission, given that existing businesses account for roughly 70 percent of all new job growth in the state.

 The Office of International Commerce, known as OIC, works to expand international trade volume and bring additional foreign direct investment to the state.
 FDI projects can spur economic growth and help diversify Louisiana’s economy.
 OIC’s strategy is effective; since 2008, Louisiana has attracted more FDI per capita than any other state.